 If you have ever been to a hospital for foot sprain or fractured bone or any other foot or leg related problem, you will note that the doctor often encases the feet with a splint wrapped in gauze so that the sprain won’t be stressed or exposed to external pressure.

-An air cast is a medical device or instrument that cushions the leg or foot by enclosing it, reducing pain and protecting it from external pressure.
+An air cast is a medical device or instrument that cushions the leg or foot by enclosing it with pneumatic splints or air cells, reducing pain and protecting it from external pressure.

 The main idea behind the use of an air cast is to keep the leg or foot still and also to avoid pressure hereby reducing pain, swelling and generally accelerating the healing process.